 , This may use the AC Béarn-Bellocq

 .
-Red wine and rosé are blended from Tannat (maximum 60%), Cabernet Sauvignon, Cabernet Franc (Bouchy, Couahort, Trouchet), Fer, Manseng Noir and Courbu Noir.
-The small-scale white wines are Petit Manseng, Gros Manseng, Courbu Blanc, Lauzet, Camaralet, Raffait and Sauvignon Blanc.
+Red wine and rosé are blended from tannate (maximum 60%), Cabernet Sauvignon, Cabernet Franc (Bouchy, Couahort, Trouchet), Fer, Manseng Noir and Courbu Noir.
+The white wines produced in small quantities consist of Petit Manseng, Gros Manseng, Courbu Blanc, Lauzet, Camaralet, Raffait and Sauvignon Blanc.
 Well-known producers are CV de Bellocq, Domaine Bouscassé, Domaine de Guilhémas, Clos Guirouilh and Domaine Larribere.